preethamgoud9/Sankeethan/README.md

 # PubMed Papers

 A Python command-line tool for fetching research papers from PubMed with authors affiliated with pharmaceutical or biotech companies.

 ## Overview

-This tool allows you to search for papers on PubMed and identify those with at least one author affiliated with a pharmaceutical or biotech company.
-The results are returned as a CSV file.
+This tool searches PubMed for papers based on user-specified queries, identifies papers with at least one author affiliated with a pharmaceutical or biotech company, and outputs the results as a CSV file with the required columns.

 ## Features

 - Search PubMed using its full query syntax
 - Identify authors affiliated with pharmaceutical or biotech companies
 - Extract corresponding author emails
-- Output results as a CSV file or to the console
+- Output results as a CSV file with the following columns:
+  - PubmedID
+  - Title
+  - Publication Date
+  - Non-academic Author(s)
+  - Company Affiliation(s)
+  - Corresponding Author Email

 ## Installation